Spectrum of theistic probability: Dawkins' formulation

 Dawkins argues that while there appear to be plenty of individuals that would place themselves as "1" due to the strictness of religious doctrine against doubt, most atheists do not consider themselves "7" because atheism arises from a lack of evidence and evidence can always change a thinking person's mind.
-In print, Dawkins self-identified as a "6", though when interviewed by Bill Maher and later by Anthony Kenny, he suggested "6.9" to be more accurate.
+In print, Dawkins self-identified as a "6".
+When interviewed by Bill Maher and later by Anthony Kenny, he suggested "6.9" to be more accurate.